-Dog Language – How Dogs Communicate
+Understanding Dog Language: How Dogs Communicate

-The Importance of Socialisation.
+The Importance of Socialisation

 Here at K9 Heaven, we’re firm believers in the power of socialisation.
 Each dog is a unique individual with its personality, preferences, and quirks.
 Understanding how pack dynamics and dog personalities work together is vital to fostering positive interactions.